AIE-Guild/GreenWall/GUILD_QUICKSTART.md

 -----------

 Bridging
-> Replication of chat events within one guild into the guild, achievement, and officer chat of another guild.
+> Replication of chat events within one guild into the guild and officer chat channels of another guild.

 Confederation
 > A large WoW guild that is partitioned into smaller guilds to comply with Blizzard's guild size limit.